endurantgames/cosmiclegends/src/glossary.md

 :   A fictional action taken by the hero that usually includes a roll of the dice to resolve. (*Action* in Harmony Drive.)

 Mystery
-:   A facet of a hero.
+:   An Approach of a hero.
 Describes how much the hero likes to solve problems by hiding their motives or actions from others. (*Subtlety* in Harmony Drive.)

 Nova Power Words
 :   Two Power Words that are available to the hero after they have marked off every item in their Ideals.
 These can be anything - the player can write whatever they like. (*Signature Spell Pieces* in Harmony Drive.)